-Republicans are looking for accomplishments following an embarrassing drought of legislative achievements despite controlling both chambers of Congress and the White House.
+Enacting a tax overhaul by year's end is a prime goal of Trump and the Republicans, who are looking for accomplishments following an embarrassing drought of legislative achievements and the collapse of several Obamacare repeal attempts.
 Republican lawmakers publicly admit that failure on taxes would be politically devastating with control of the House and Senate at stake in next year's midterm elections.

 "It would be a complete disaster," Sen. Lindsey Graham, R-S.C., said after the final budget vote.

-But Republicans are split on taxes.
+But the Republicans are split.
 A restive rump of House Republicans from high-tax states like New York, New Jersey, Illinois and California staunchly oppose the tax plan's proposed elimination of the federal deduction for state and local taxes.
-They maintain it would hurt low- to mid-income taxpayers and subject them to being taxed twice.
+They maintain it would hurt low- to mid-income